The Change Advisory Board (CAB) helps ensure that changes to IT services at KAUST are reviewed, coordinated, and implemented responsibly.

 This process helps maintain stable, reliable IT services while allowing improvements and updates to move forward safely.

 CAB includes representatives from different IT teams across the university.
+Each IT team designates a person to represent it at CAB meetings.

 Some situations require urgent action, such as critical outages, security incidents, or immediate service restoration.

 In these cases, an Emergency Change Advisory Board (ECAB) may be convened to review and approve urgent changes quickly.
+ECAB includes only the stakeholders necessary to assess the specific change.

 ECAB allows the IT Department to respond rapidly while still maintaining oversight and accountability.
+Upon approval, an alert is sent to all IT staff informing them of the emergency change.

 Some changes may affect people across the KAUST community.
 When this happens, the IT Department communicates through IT Alerts.